Lilly makes $8 billion bet on drugs for rare cancers with Loxo Oncology buy

-(Reuters) - Eli Lilly (LLY.N) said on Monday it will buy Loxo Oncology Inc (LOXO.O) for $8 billion, an expensive bet on a pipeline of cancer drugs that target rare genetic mutations and the biggest acquisition in the drugmaker’s 143-year history.
+(Reuters) - Eli Lilly said on Monday it will buy Loxo Oncology Inc for $8 billion, an expensive bet on a pipeline of cancer drugs that target rare genetic mutations and the biggest acquisition in the drugmaker’s 143-year history.
 The price represents a 68 percent premium to Loxo’s Friday share price close, which some Wall Street analysts said was high for a company with only one drug on the market that it shares with a partner.

-Loxo shares surged 66 percent to $232.65, close to the offer price of $235 per share, and prompted stock price rises for a other small developers of targeted cancer therapies, including Array BioPharma (ARRY.O), Blueprint Medicines Corp (BPMC.O) and Clovis Oncology Inc (CLVS.O).
-Lilly shares rose 0.5 percent to $115.28.
+Loxo shares surged 66 percent to $232.65, close to the offer price of $235 per share, and prompted stock price rises for a other small developers of targeted cancer therapies, including Array BioPharma, Blueprint Medicines Corp and Clovis Oncology Inc. Lilly shares rose 0.5 percent to $115.28.

-The cash deal comes on the heels of Bristol-Myers Squibb Co’s (BMY.N) agreement last week to buy Celgene Corp (CELG.O) for $74 billion in the largest pharmaceutical deal ever, spurring investors’ hopes of a new wave of large healthcare acquisitions.
+The cash deal comes on the heels of Bristol-Myers Squibb Co’s agreement last week to buy Celgene Corp for $74 billion in the largest pharmaceutical deal ever, spurring investors’ hopes of a new wave of large healthcare acquisitions.

 Loxo gained prominence in 2017 - just three years after going public - with impressive clinical trial results showing its drug to be highly effective on cancers driven by a single gene mutation known as TRK fusion, regardless of where in the body the tumors originated.